 Lunch at Château Les Crayères, Reims

 Another stunning hotel with an exceptional culinary team.
 There are two restaurants and one bar, we opted for a three-course lunch at Le Jardin.
-Nestled at the back of the hotel grounds the restaurant is shaded by greenery and nature.
-Guests can make an a la carte selection or opt-in for a coursed lunch [4 images above are from this meal].
+Nestled at the back of the hotel grounds, the restaurant is shaded by greenery and nature.
+Guests can make an a la carte selection or opt for a coursed lunch.

 Reservations: lescrayeres.com